 After registering, we had to wait for a while since our assigned instructors are apparently still in the air.
 So while waiting, we joined the throng of people who were simply sitting on the grass, watching the paragliders up high and the paragliders who are already landing… it was really lovely!!!
 Some were even doing such scary-looking tricks before going down and I cheered them on like mad.

 …I stopped doing it after a while though when the looming reality of my hands-on experience was drawing near.

 NOTE: These providers do ‘tandem paragliding’ for those who are not professionals.
-From the packages that F.B.I. provides, we picked the ‘Discovery Flight’ which was worth 90€: it will be 20 minutes long and it will include an 850m drop in the end along with a few tricks up in the air. *yikes*
+From the packages that F.B.I. provides, we picked the ‘Discovery Flight’ which was worth 90€: it will be 20 minutes long and will include an 850m drop in the end along with a few tricks up in the air. *yikes*

 After a while, we were called and that’s when I met my instructor a.k.a. the person that I will trust my life with for 20 minutes.
-His name was “Yaya” and I found it a bit funny because in the Tagalog language, it meant ‘maid’ — but he was nowhere near this noun.
+His name was “Yaya” and I found it a bit funny because, in the Tagalog language, it meant ‘maid‘ — but he was nowhere near this noun.

-He was very tanned and a bit taller than me, and the way he moves (like repacking his gear after landing) was so fast that I was assured that him and the other guys in F.B.I. are true-blue professionals!
+He was very tanned and a bit taller than me, and the way he moves (like repacking his gear after landing) was so fast that I was assured that he and the other guys in F.B.I. are true-blue professionals!
 No such accidents ever happened with them either so I should be safe!
 (Right?)